Stanley-Ye/W209-Final-Project/README.md

   - Answer Questions:
     * What percentage of days result in positive Price Change?
     * What is the daily average amount (%) of positive Price Changes?
+* Plot Price Change (Current_Close - Current_Open) vs Tweets
+  - Answes Questions:
+    * How did the stock price move based on tweets around the earnings/divident date?
+    * How does change in volumn correspond to social media conversation?

 ### Input Data:
 * Daily stock price (e.g., amd.csv)